Chapter 32 BWV 55 Ich armer Mensch, ich Sündenknecht

 The second aria encapsulates them both and Bach invokes the act of pleading in the first three notes.
 The chromatic e flat is lent upon in the very first bar, the expressive Neapolitan 6th chord suggesting a moment of imploring entreaty.
 This feeling of doleful petition dominates the movement as it unfolds, supported by a plodding continuo quaver bass line suggestive of the weary footsteps of the supplicant.

 The richly embellished flute melody would surely have had symbolic meaning for Bach but we cannot be certain what it was.
 Is it God′s benefice and blessing always surrounding us and continually sought by Man?
 Might it be His fury, softening as the sinner pleads?
 Or does it represent the flood of tears intended to soften His heart?
 This is another example where it may be assumed that Bach had a clear textual image in mind in order to stimulate his musical imagination.
 But his listeners may take from it what they will; we do him no service by attempting to force too specific a picture onto the artifice.
 We are guided by the master, but still permitted our own personal interpretations of what the music means, portrays and stirs within us.
-Bach's illumination of the human condition continues to stir our emotions.
+But howsoever we might individually perceive it, Bach’s illumination of the human condition continues to stir our emotions.

 The general structure of this aria is akin to that of the first movement.
 Note though, how Bach gives the tenor a moment of respite (bars 27-8) before the exquisite rising phrase asking that the Lord′s fury be stilled for the sake of Jesus.